-This page is updated with resources to help familiarise you with the current musical setting in use at the Sunday Mass.
+This page is updated with resources to help familiarise you with the current and upcoming musical settings in use at the Sunday Mass.
 This includes:

 - The response to the Litany at the start of Mass